Raizora/MidiPortal/MidiPortal_Architecture_Guide.md

 - Creates and manages windows
 - Handles menu bar and user interface
 - Coordinates between C++ and Rust components
+- Writes MIDI messages to the shared buffer

+### MidiAIManager

+Manages the AI analysis of MIDI data:

+- Interfaces with the Rust ML engine
+- Processes MIDI messages for pattern recognition
+- Generates insights based on analysis results
+- Provides real-time feedback on musical patterns

 ### WindowManager